GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The efficiency of the code decreases with an increase in the number of people working on the program.
-The most efficient programs are written by a single person.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Charles Simonyi*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts